Shark anatomy: Respiratory system

 In the shark anatomy image, it depicts the beginning half of the shark, including the gills.
 The shark gills are especially important and were evolved from the chordate pharyngeal gill slits synapomorphy.
 Like lungs in other animals, gills are essential for sharks to breathe underwater by extracting oxygen from water.
 The water enters through the mouth, passes into the pharynx, and exits through the gill slits.
-Most shark species have five gill slits on each side such as the frilled sharks, cow sharks, however, some species can have up to six or seven like the sixgill sawshark.
+Most shark species have five gill slits on each side, however, some species can have up to six or seven like the sixgill sawshark and sharks in the order Hexanchiformes.
 As part of their respiratory system, sharks also have an accessory respiratory opening called a spiracle behind their eyes.
 Spiracles are cartilaginous structures located on the top of a shark's head to draw oxygenated water from above in addition to it passing over the gills.

-Gill Structure and Components
+Gill structure and components

 Like most fishes, sharks gill slits are located on its external surface on both lateral sides near the head.
 Inside the gill slits, are long projection-like structures called gill filaments.
 Gill filaments are lateral to the gill arches and have a high surface area, where they form folds (lamellae) inside the gill slits.
 Lamellae in the gill slits are thin, membrane folds that have access to blood supplies via arteries and are the site of gas exchange.
 When oxygen-rich water enters the gills, the blood takes up the oxygen through diffusion at the site of lamellae and expels carbon dioxide.
 To support the gills in ventilation, spiracles take in more water and ventilate the gill, even when sharks are feeding.
-Gill rakers are cartilaginous structures inside gill arches that act in filtration in food particles in feeding as water moves in through the gills.
+Gill rakers are cartilaginous structures inside gill arches that act in the filtration of food particles in feeding as water moves in through the gills.

-Mechanisms of Breathing
+Mechanisms of breathing

 There are two mechanisms that sharks can use to move water over their gills: in buccal pumping, the shark actively pulls in water using its buccal muscles, while in ram ventilation, the shark swims forward, forcing water into its mouth and through its gills.
 Buccal pumping is more energy intensive than ram ventilation.
-Sedentary, bottom-dwelling sharks generally use buccal pumping to move water over to their gills compared to more active sharks, who will use ram ventilation and swim to force water to its mouth and gills.
+Sedentary, bottom-dwelling sharks generally use buccal pumping to move water over to their gills compared to more active sharks, who will use ram ventilation and swim to force water to their mouth and gills.
 Most sharks can switch between these mechanisms as the situation requires depending on the abundance of oxygen in the water.
 A few species, such as the great white shark, have lost the ability to perform buccal pumping and will suffocate if they stop moving forward due to insufficient oxygen passing over their gills.